stickies-v/bitcoin-devwiki/P2P-Design-Philosophy.md

 Therefore, in order to try to be connected to the honest network, we focus on having good outbound peers, as we get to choose who those are.

-Note that non-listening nodes have no inbound peers, while all nodes should have 8 outbound peers by default.
-If we're unable to achieve 8 outbound peers for some reason, there's a good chance we have bigger problems on our hands (ie massive network failure!).
+Note that non-listening nodes have no inbound peers, while all nodes should have 10 outbound peers by default (8 of which are relaying transactions, and 2 of which are only relaying blocks/headers).
+If we're unable to achieve 10 outbound peers for some reason, there's a good chance we have bigger problems on our hands (ie massive network failure!).
 This document assumes that we have plenty of outbound peers to choose from, and doesn't address the ways we protect against not having sufficient peers to connect to.

 For the sake of this document, we generally operate under the assumption that we have no useful inbound peers, as this is the most generic case (though it's worth analyzing to ensure that the presence of inbound peers can't interfere or attack the logic described).